Lack of social proof at key junctures. Not enough FOMO to add to cart immediately. Unclear product descriptions. And much, much more.

 It’s because a human brain can only process 7 units of information at a time.

-This is why breaking navigation down into a Mega Menu goes a long way, with chunks easing information into the users’ flow.
+This is why breaking navigation down into a Mega Menu featuring categories & sub-categories in logical hierarchy works:

 If you can reduce cognitive load, chances are that your Shopify conversion rate optimization efforts will pay off.